 WHAT IS A NICHE?

 A niche is a focused subset of a particular market group.
-If you were to think about pet food, for example, you could niche that down to cat food and dog food – but this is still a very broad market.
+If you were to think about pet food, for example, you could niche that down to cat food dog food, even raw pet food – but this is still a very broad market.
 If, however, you were to look at gourmet dog food this could be considered a niche market.

 WHY HAVING A NICHE IS IMPORTANT

 In the case of having a blog on a broad topic such as budget travel, you are up against competitors with massive marketing budgets that spend thousands on digital advertising and are in the position to instruct experts such as https://www.bluescreen.se/webbyra/ to build their website and manage their marketing funnels.

 Furthermore, the broad markets are often very crowded with a few dominant leaders that Google naturally pulls up the search rankings.